Assistant Professor of Sociology and Communications

 Special issues in peer-reviewed journals:

-Sonnevend, J. (Ed.) (forthcoming in 2017).
+Sonnevend, J. (Ed.)
+(2017).
 25th Anniversary of Media Events (special “crosscurrents” section in honor of Daniel Dayan’s and Elihu Katz’s Media Events: The Live Broadcasting of History).
 Media, Culture & Society.

 Peer-reviewed journal articles